-Charlie Munger on avoiding too much theorization about ethics; better to engage with life practically
+Charlie Munger on avoiding too much top-down theorization about ethics; better to engage with life practically

 Question: Question in regards to someone early in their career trying to figure out which of several paths to pursue.
 Two thoughts that seem helpful for this purpose are: (1) figuring out which work you have the possibility to become the best at, and (2) ascertaining which line of work would most help society.
 Do you think these ideas are the right ones to focus on, and if so, how would you go about answering them?

 Munger: Well, in terms of picking what to do, I want to report to all of you, that in my whole life I’ve never succeeded much in something that I wasn’t interested in.
 So I don’t think you’re going to succeed if what you’re doing all day doesn’t interest you.
 You’ve got to find something you’re interested in because it’s just too much to expect of human nature that you’re going to be good at something that you really dislike doing.
 And so that’s one big issue.